-If you do not want to have the product code installed in the /opt/mqm file system, for example, if that file system is too small to contain the product, you can:
+If you do not want to have the product code installed in the /opt/mqm file system, for example, if that file system is too small to contain the product, you can do one of two things:

-- 1. Create a new file system and mount it as /opt/mqm. - 2.
+- 1. Create a new file system and mount it as /opt/mgm - 2.
 Create a new directory anywhere on your machine that is large enough to contain the product, and create a symbolic link from /opt/mqm to this new directory.
 For example: